Are you looking for the best beers of 2020? Are you looking for the best English…

 Put simply, a kegerator is a combination of a keg (you guessed it!) and a refrigerator.
 However, this isn’t just any refrigerator.
 It has been designed to preserve the fizziness and flavor profile of the beer.
 As is true for just about any commercial product out there, there are pros and cons of owning a kegerator.
 Make sure to do your due research before investing in one.

 We’ve rounded up four things you should consider before buying a kegerator.
 The good news is you don’t have to worry about where to buy a kegerator, amazon can deliver right to your door.

 1. Do You Have Kegerator Storage Space?

 You’ll have a hard time storing kegerators in cramped-up rooms and basements.
+Those of you that have home bars need to evaluate the space you have.
 An average kegerator is at least the size of a keg, which means you’ll need about three square feet of floor space (or more for multiple kegs).
 Some advanced kegerators are outfitted with a draft tower on top, and this adds about 4 more inches to its height.

 If you’re not ready to make a huge investment or don’t have enough storage space for one, then a mini kegerator is a suitable alternative.
 This unit is much more affordable and gets the job done, albeit only fitting around 5 liters of the keg.
 It conveniently sits on your countertop, and you can take it with you wherever you go.
 Plus, you get the best draft beer experience without breaking the bank!